• Courses

 • Login

-Exploring the Click Element Variable in Google Tag Manager
+Click Element Variable in Google Tag Manager

 Google Tag Manager offers a whole bunch of variables that are at your disposal, built-in and user-defined ones.
 While I have posted many blog posts about user-defined variables (and I mean many, many, many, many…), this time, I’d like to spotlight the unsung hero of built-in variables, Click Element.

-To keep you intrigued, I can say that this variable has a twin-variable in GTM with the same abilities, also Click Element lets us use one of the most powerful (but also quite risky) features in GTM.
+To keep you intrigued, I can say that this variable has a twin variable in GTM with the same abilities, also Click Element lets us use one of the most powerful (but also quite risky) features in GTM.
 So stay tuned and continue reading.

 Table of Contents